Credit Card Processing Fees: What You Need to Know

 © CreditDonkey |

-There are several factors that go into the total credit card processing fee:
+There are 3 factors that go into the total credit card processing fee:

-Read on to learn more about these fees.
+Read on to learn more about these fees in detail, plus how they are charged.

 The interchange fee is non-negotiable and goes to the credit card company.
 The assessment fee is non-negotiable and goes to the card association.
 The markup fee is negotiable and goes to the card processing company.